History and Genealogy

 A-Files were rescheduled in 2009 for permanent retention and USCIS has transferred more than 350,000 A-Files to the National Archives (NARA) since 2010.
 A-Files transferred to NARA all relate to immigrants born prior to 1909.
-Researchers can search the A-Files at NARA by name or A-number in NARA’s Archival Research Catalog.
+Researchers can search the A-Files at NARA by name or A-number in the National Archives Online Public Access (OPA) Catalog.

 The oldest A-Files, numbering approximately from the 1 million series to the 5.5 million series, are often consolidated A-Files.
 They document immigrants who arrived prior to 1940 but whose cases re-opened after 1944.
 When re-opened, any prior files (Visa Files, Registry Files, etc.) were consolidated with (placed inside) the A-File and ceased to exist in their original series.

 A-Files are a rich source of biographical information.
 A-files contain relatively modern immigration documents collected together in one file.
 The United States collected increasing amounts of information from immigrants through the 20th century.
 A-Files from mid-century hold a wealth of data, including visas, photographs, applications, affidavits, correspondence, and more.

 Just as each immigrant received a singular A-number, each immigrant's A-File is special.
 Like other USCIS files, A-File content depends on the history of interaction between the immigrant and the agency.
 Some A-Files are only a few pages.
 Others contain scores or hundreds of pages in multiple folders.